twpayne/find-duplicates/README.md

 `path` is a directory to walk recursively.
 If `path` is not specified then the current directory is walked.

-The output is a JSON object with properties for each observed SHA256 hash and values arrays of filenames with contents with that SHA256 hash.
+The output is a JSON object with properties for each observed xxHash and values arrays of filenames with contents with that xxHash.

 Options are: